China sovereign fund CIC profit soars on record overseas returns

 The wealth fund hopes to invest more in U.S. markets, CIC President Tu Guangshao said at a press conference in Beijing, adding that concerns about any impact on the fund’s investment plans from mounting trade tensions between the countries was “totally unnecessary”.

-Offshore strength pushed the fund’s annualized accumulative investment return for the 2007 to 2017 period to 5.94 percent, exceeding the fund’s performance review target, CIC said.
+Offshore strength pushed the fund’s annualised accumulative investment return for the 2007 to 2017 period to 5.94 percent, exceeding the fund’s performance review target, CIC said.

 Headquartered in Beijing, CIC was founded in 2007 to help China earn a higher return on its foreign exchange reserves.

-In the past, CIC has invested in several overseas companies ranging from online property rental firm Airbnb, Canadian mining company Teck Resources (TECKb.TO) to U.S. private equity house Blackstone (BX.N).
+In the past, CIC has invested in several overseas companies ranging from online property rental firm Airbnb, Canadian mining company Teck Resources to U.S. private equity house Blackstone.

 CIC, however, sold its equity holding in Blackstone in March, exiting from an 11-year old investment.